leaf-node/swirlnet-solver-async/README.md

 # swirlnet-solver-async

-This is a basic asynchronous javascript- and promise-based framework for evolving artificial neural networks with the swirlnet library.
+This is a basic asynchronous javascript- and promise-based framework for evolving artificial neural networks with the swirlnet library and mulitple CPU cores.

 ## Documentation